Sydenham

 Sydenham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Eighteen projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance through changes to local infrastructure.
-Key projects include the Shared User Paths Upgrade in Taylors Lakes/Sydenham/Hillside, the Plumpton Aquatic and Leisure Centre, the 9 Pecks Road Townhouse Development, and The Marketplace at Watergardens.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified twenty projects likely to affect the region.
+Notable ones include the Shared User Paths Upgrade in Taylors Lakes/Sydenham/Hillside, Plumpton Aquatic and Leisure Centre, 9 Pecks Road Townhouse Development, and The Marketplace at Watergardens.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.